Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 In my environment, I've seen:

-- 94% coverage of vulnerabilities later added to KEV
+- 94% coverage of vulnerabilities later added to KEV (I think, based on retroactive checking)

-- 68% reduction in emergency patches
+- 68% reduction in emergency patches compared to my old CVSS-only approach

 Limitations and Future Improvements

 This system isn't perfect.
-Current limitations include:
+I've discovered several limitations through actual use:

 Future enhancements I'm exploring:

-- Adding environmental context (internet-facing vs internal)
+- Adding environmental context (internet-facing vs internal services)

 Getting Started